DETAILED ACTION

 Regarding claim 7, Shao et al. disclose: the deformation data corresponds to one or more deformation vectors (see rejection of claim 1).

-Regarding claim 8, Shao et al. and Kuusela et al. disclose: A non-transitory machine-readable storage medium having computer-executable instructions stored thereon that, when executed by one or more processors, cause the one or more processors to perform operations comprising: receive an attribute of a radiation therapy treatment plan for a patient and at least one medical image of the patient; execute an artificial intelligence model to predict deformation data for at least one internal structure of the patient using the attribute and the at least one medical image, wherein the artificial intelligence model is trained in accordance with a training dataset comprising a set of participants and their corresponding deformation data and fine-tuned for the patient based on the at least one medical image, wherein predicted deformation data comprises deformation vectors representing spatial movement or volumetric change of at least one voxel based on a biomechanical model of the patient's internal anatomical structures; and output the predicted deformation data (the claim contains the same substantive limitations as claim 1, therefore, the claim is rejected on the same basis).
+Regarding claim 8, Shao et al., Kuusela et al. and LaChaine et al. disclose: A non-transitory machine-readable storage medium having computer-executable instructions stored thereon that, when executed by one or more processors, cause the one or more processors to perform operations comprising: receive an attribute of a radiation therapy treatment plan for a patient and at least one medical image of the patient; execute an artificial intelligence model to predict deformation data for at least one internal structure of the patient using the attribute and the at least one medical image, wherein the artificial intelligence model is trained in accordance with a training dataset comprising a set of participants and their corresponding deformation data and fine-tuned for the patient based on the at least one medical image, wherein predicted deformation data comprises deformation vectors representing spatial movement or volumetric change of at a plurality of voxels distributed across the at least one medical image based on a biomechanical model of the patient's internal anatomical structures; and output the predicted deformation data (the claim contains the same substantive limitations as claim 1, therefore, the claim is rejected on the same basis).

 Regarding claim 9, Shao et al. disclose: the deformation data corresponds to a movement, volume expansion, or volume shrinkage of the at least one internal structure of the patient (pg.7790 Methods & Results).